Lots of people are talking about manifestation. It’s the new self-help fad that everyone wants to try but only a few people actually understand.

 In this post, I will talk about why manifestation can be dangerous, who shouldn’t try it, and how to make sure it works for you!

 Thank you for being here.
 We are reader-supported.
-If you have a minute, please try out the Headspace Meditation App.
-It is free to try out and is the perfect companion for mindfulness, meditation, and improving the overall quality of your life.
+If have a minute, please try out the Headspace App.
+It is free to start and is the perfect companion for mindfulness, meditation, and improving the overall quality of your life.

 Note: This post may contain affiliate links.
 Learn more on the disclosure page.

 One of the biggest things you have to watch out for with manifesting is that when it’s really working, it can feel a little scary.